Downbeat, February 1990

 This is dream music.
 But don’t let that lull you into a false sense of repose; the distinctions from track to track may be subtle, but well worth your concentrated effort.
 Selective use of percussion–with tasteful, longtime collaborator Marc Anderson providing most of the punch–gives this music bite and some delightful punctuations.
 Electronics play a limited role here.
 As Tibbetts states, “Sounds in general are my biggest influence”; so the electronically reproduced sounds of, for example, the actual singing of children in “3 Letters” play a part in the overall cinematic soundscape we hear–not the muddied synthesizer filler found on lesser albums with similar designs.

 The melodic, harmonic, and rhythmic constructions don’t appear to be too adventurous.
 But when all the parts are assembled, the strengths of this music lie not in any attempts to be assertive or “in your face”; rather, Tibbett’s tasteful, economical, and intelligent orchestration, the internal logic and consistency, and the album’s ability to draw attention to itself through the deft means of subtlety and the telling of a story, perhaps one’s own story–these are the qualities that give it muscle and staying power.
-Engaging, this music affirms even as it delight.
+Engaging, this music affirms even as it delights.